na-na-hi/renget/archive/collared.md

 !!!Info Table of Contents
 [TOC1]
 ***
-!!! note Remember to make a [Ao3](https://archiveofourown.org/) or [sofurry](https://www.sofurry.com/) account when making stories/greens. (pls)
+!!! note Remember to make a [Ao3](https://archiveofourown.org/) or [sofurry](https://www.sofurry.com/) account when making larger stories. (pls)
-!!! note Also, only straight stories will be saved on this masterbin.
+!!! note Use [rentry](https://rentry.org/) or any other paste/text service for greens.
+Makes it easier for me to save them.
 #Stories
 ##FigYurItOot
 >Service is Mandatory